p-rinceS/Portfolio/README.md

 ```
   1) I never got to finishing the whole part where it actually shows my projects I've done.

-  2) The red/yellow/green/gray dot on the website next to my profile picture is actually my discord presence and was created using an open sourced discord API called lanyard.
-Very neat stuff actually.https://github.com/Phineas/lanyard
+  2) The red/yellow/green/gray dot on the website next to my profile picture is actually my discord presence and was created using an open sourced discord API called [lanyard]{https://github.com/Phineas/lanyard}.
+Very neat stuff actually.

   3) Had a very hard time with making everything fit into a screen.
 Need to learn how to make everything more organized and compact.